bcashio/bcash/CONTRIBUTING.md

 from http://releases.llvm.org/download.html

-Working with The Bitcoin ABC Repository
+Working with The Bcash Repository
 ---------------------------------------

 A typical workflow would be: